murrayds/murray_website/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a computational social scientist studying the social and epistemic dynamics of the global scientific ecosystem.
-To do so, I leverage neural-network based representation learning to construct simplified embeddings of bibliometric and social networks.
+I'm a Computational Social Scientist studying the social dimensions of the global scientific ecosystem.
+In particular, I'm interested in how the movements of people—whether across the world or between disciplines—shapes science.
+Who gets to move?
+Where do they move to?
+How does entering as a newcomer to a new place or discipline impact you, and those around you?
+These are the questions I hope to answer.
+I use network and representation learning techniques to make sense of massive bibliographic data and academic social networks.

-I am currently pursuing a PhD at Indiana University Bloomington in the department of Informatics, Computing, and Engineering.
-I have been fortunate enough to be advised by Dr. Cassidy Sugimoto and am currently working as a research assistant on the Minerva-funded *Sciecne Genome* project under the supervision of Ahn Yong-Yeol.
+I am currently pursuing a PhD at Indiana University Bloomington in the department of Informatics, Computing, and Engineering and an alumni of the Santa Fe Institute's Complex Systems Summer School.
+I have two amazing advisors: Dr. Cassidy Sugimoto and Dr. Yong-Yeol Ahn.
+Currently I am a member of the *Science Genome* project funded by the DoD Minerva Initiative.
 Apart from work, I enjoy running, cooking, traveling, and reading science fiction.